eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 * The name of your OpenShift user is `developer`
 * All scripts and paths are relative to the folder `deploy/src/main/deploy/openshift_s2i`
+* Some parts of this tutorial may need *cluster admin* privileges.
+When cluster admin privileges are required, the tutorial will indicate this by the command `oc login -u admin`.
+It will indicate the end of a section requiring cluster admin privileges by the command `oc login -u developer`.

+  **Note:** Those command may be different on your installation.
+They only act as an example.

 ### Linux like environment